AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/text-parser-troubleshooting.md

 The expression that you may choose to use in this case is [!DNL \..+]

-If you were to use this on regex expression on [!DNL regex101].com you will rightly find that you will get a full match.
+If you were to use this on regex expression on regex101.com you will get a full match.

 ![](assets/regex-expression-350x130.png)

-As you will notice on the image above, the file extension was correctly matched.
+On the image above, the file extension was correctly matched.
 If you take this and try to implement it in your text parser:

 ![](assets/text-parser-350x602.png)